Giving away outstanding content is the magic behind what attracts—and keeps clients

 That brings us to the end of this first section.
 Let's go to the second section.

 Part 2: Why Package Your Free Content

-Let's explore why your free product content needs to look very unhurried, and yet, very unpackaged.
+Let's explore why your free product content needs to look very unhurried, and yet, very packaged.
 On Fridays, something very strange happens at our café.
 The usual baristas disappear and someone else takes their place.
 Now it bugs me when baristas get changed on Friday, because you're starting to settle in, you're starting to relax a bit, and then your whole routine has changed because of this change in barista.

 Anyway, this new barista, she's making the coffee and she places it in front of us.
 She goes away and the café is reasonably quiet, almost too quiet for a Friday.
 She comes over and she's asks for my opinion.
 She's says, “How did you find the coffee?”
 Of course I'm the wrong person to ask for an opinion because I will give it.
 She's standing there for about 20 minutes listening to what I have to say, because I'm telling her how I evaluate the coffee.
 The way I evaluate coffee is I look at the barista themselves and I look at how they're dressed.
 Maybe this is just me, but every time I see an untidy-looking barista, I get bad coffee.